the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 <script type="module" src="/main.js"></script>
 ~~~~~~~

-From here we want to display the data (here: `title`) as headline element (read: `<h1>` tag) within the `<div>` tag without touching the HTML file, because the data comes from our JavaScript file in this case.
-Fortunatly the DOM API gives us a methods to create an HTML element, to set its content, and append this new HTML element as child to another element:
+From here, we want to display the data (here: `title`) as headline element (read: `<h1>` tag) within the `<div>` tag without touching the HTML file, because the data (read: string) comes from our JavaScript file.
+Fortunatly the DOM API gives us a method to create an HTML element, to set its content, and append this new HTML element as child to an existing parent element:

 {title="main.js",lang="javascript"}
 ~~~~~~~